ccdale/snapshot-backups/README.md

         -h this help
         -n number of backups to keep (default: 6)
         -t type of backup, one of hourly, daily, weekly, monthly (default: hourly)

 ```

 ## Setting it up
-* Create an ssh config entry for your rsync.net account calling it 'rnet'.
+* Ensure you have an SSH config for the destination called `rnet`
-* Create a directory in your rsync.net account called 'snapshots'.
+* Ensure the destination snapshot directory exists
-* Copy this script into your home bin directory.
+* Copy this script into your home bin directory `ln -s
+  $(pwd)/snapshot-backups.sh $HOME/bin/`
+* Copy the cfg and logrotate files to your .config directory.
 * Create a logs directory in your home directory.
-* Copy the logrotate file to /etc/logrotate.d/snapshot-backups, chown
-  root:root.